-NOTE: There were at least four 1967 Gibson Flying Vs that were probably built as Batch #3 or #4 guitars that were all walnut.
+NOTE: There were at least four 1967 Gibson Flying Vs that were probably built as Batch #4 guitars that were all Walnut.
 They also have black headstocks which makes them rather unique.
-All have the longer V shaped neck shelves indicating Batch #3 or #4.
+They also have the one-piece neck and the longer V shaped neck shelves indicating Batch #3 or #4.
 Two of them have very high serial number (954860 and 954861) and were probably two of the last Flying Vs that were built from Batch #4.
-All four guitars could also be 1967 Flying Vs that were completed in 1969 and shipped from the factory in 1970 with the rest of the Batch #5 Walnut Vs. But, since all five Vs have all of the characteristics of the Batch #3 and #4 Flying Vs, including the correct case with inner case lid and no Gibson logo stenciled on the case, that is most-likely what they are.
-Note: Typically, Gibson did not start using the all Walnut finish until 1969, which complicates the mystery as to their year of origin.
-These four unique walnut Flying Vs are documented in detail, towards the bottom of this web page. ____________________________________________________________________________
+All four guitars could also be 1967 Flying Vs that were completed in 1969 and shipped from the factory in 1970 with the rest of the Batch #5 Walnut Vs. Typically, Gibson did not start using the all Walnut finish until 1969, which complicates the mystery as to their year of origin.
+These four unique Walnut Flying Vs are documented in detail, towards the bottom of this web page. ____________________________________________________________________________

 Still has the original black tape holding down the wires.
 It has never been removed.